RahulDeshmukh3214-RD/devops-nextjs-assessment/README.md

 # DevOps Internship Assessment
 Containerize and deploy a Next.js app using Docker, GitHub Actions, and Minikube.

+## Objective

+This project demonstrates:

+Containerizing a Next.js app using Docker

+Automating image build and push using GitHub Actions and GitHub Container Registry (GHCR)

+Deploying the containerized app to Kubernetes (Minikube) using manifests

 ## Prerequisites
 - Git
 - Docker